greenelab/deep-review/sections/06_discussion.md

 to compute a 'saliency map'.
-Bach et al. [@tag:Bach2015_on] proposed a strategy called Layerwise Relevance Propagation, which was shown to be equivalent to the elementwise product of the gradient and input [@tag:Shrikumar2016_not, @tag:Kindermans2016_investigating].
+Bach et al. [@tag:Bach2015_on] proposed a strategy called Layerwise Relevance Propagation, which was shown to be equivalent to the elementwise product of the gradient and input [@tag:Shrikumar2016_blackbox @tag:Kindermans2016_investigating].
-Several variants of gradients exist which differ in their handling of the ReLU nonlinearity: while gradients zero-out the importance signal at ReLUs if the input to the ReLU is negative, deconvolutional networks [@tag:Zeiler2013_visualizing] zero-out the importance signal if
+Several variants of gradients exist which differ in their handling of the ReLU nonlinearity.
+While gradients zero-out the importance signal at ReLUs if the input to the ReLU is negative, deconvolutional networks [@tag:Zeiler2013_visualizing] zero-out the importance signal if